nickbartram/climate_agriculture_impact/README.md

 ![1758303745328](image/README/1758303745328.png)

-First a very large dataset from Our World in Data (OWID: https://ourworldindata.org/) the shows global CO₂ emissions since the year 1750.
-This contains data from every country in the world, it's a large CSV file that was downloaded directly from the site (full citation in [References](#references)).
+First a very large dataset from Our World in Data (OWID: https://ourworldindata.org/) that shows global CO₂ emissions since the year 1750.
+This contains data from every country in the world, it's a large CSV file that was downloaded directly from the OWID site (full citation in [References](#references)).

 ![1758303779027](image/README/1758303779027.png)              ![1758303814353](image/README/1758303814353.png)

-The next dataset comes from the Food and Agriculture Organization and World Bank (World Bank: https://data.worldbank.org/).
+The next dataset comes from the Food and Agriculture Organization (FAO) and World Bank (World Bank: https://data.worldbank.org/).
 This dataset shows the affordability of a healthy diet globally.
 It shows how many people are able to afford a healthy diet in each country.
 This was another CSV file downloaded directly from the site (full citation in [References](#references)).

 ![1758303866928](image/README/1758303866928.png)